Georgette Mosbacher: Early life and education

 A native of Highland, Indiana, Georgette Mosbacher (née Paulsin) was born to Dorothy (Bell) and George Paulsin.
 Her father died in an automobile accident when she was young, leaving the seven-year-old Georgette and her three younger siblings under the care of their mother, grandmother, and great-grandmother.
 When her mother returned to work, Mosbacher took on childcare duties for her brother George and two sisters, Melody and Lyn.

 Mosbacher attended high school in Highland, Indiana, graduating in 1965.
-She went on to earn a B.S. in education from Indiana University in 1970.
+She went on to earn a B.S. in education from Indiana University Bloomington in 1970.
 As an undergraduate student she worked three jobs in order to fund her education.
 After graduating from Indiana University, Mosbacher moved to Chicago to take a job at an advertising firm.

 Business career

 Mosbacher purchased the high-end cosmetics firm La Prairie in 1987, outbidding companies such as Revlon, Avon, and Estee Lauder.
 Despite the fact that La Prairie had been struggling with sales, she had raised the funds for the purchase by pitching to investors and venture capitalists.
 As primary owner of the Switzerland-based company, she also served as CEO and president for four years.
 Among other changes, she sold La Prairie in 1991 to Beiersdorf, a large personal care products provider based in Germany.